alhopasi/RsaEncryption/documentation/weekreport4.md

 ## Notes

 - Without working padding the encrypted text is vulnerable to chosen plaintext attack from users with public key.
-Encrypting a key will always result into same encrypted message.
+Encrypting a text will always result into same encrypted message.
 With padding the message would be random, but would still be able to be decrypted.

 ## Questions